Why You Need to Know if Education vs Experience Matters

-Which is more important to in the education vs experience debate?
+Which is more important in the education vs experience debate?
 Does the question even enter your mind when you view a photo?

-So many of my blog posts come from online discussions.
+Many of my blog posts come from online discussions.
 This little theme of education vs experience came from more of an online brawl than a rational discussion, but I still found it valuable and wanted to share some thoughts here.
 That’s the joy of having a blog.

 The Value of a Formal Education

 When I was in high school, I knew I wanted to be a photographer.
 I had an Olympus OM-10 as my first SLR camera, then later a Minolta Maxxum 7 camera.
 Still have them both.
 They went everywhere with me and I took a ton of photos.
 You know, each and every one of those photos sucked.